goomcoom/vuex-module-maker/readme.md

 When the state property is created from an instruction, the name is extracted from the instruction's key and converted to snake case.
 The name can be controlled by passing a `state_name` option with the desired name.

-If the state property is created from the template's state property, the name will be identical to the key of the defined property.

-The initial value is set to `null` (or `false` if it's a 'boolean' type) by default but it can also be controlled by passing an
-`initial_value` option whose value will be used as the initial value.
+The initial value is set to `null` (or `false` if it's a 'boolean' type) by default but it can also be controlled by passing an `initial_value` option whose value will be used as the initial value.

-If the state property is created from the template's state property, the property's value will be set as the initial value.

 If you would like to prevent the state property from being created, you can include the `set_state` option with a `false` value.

+If the state property is created from the `template.state` property, the name will be identical to the key of the defined property and its value will be set as the initial value.

 ```javascript
 const template = {